Management Committee Profiles

 Mrs Hyacinth Jarrett - Treasurer

 Hyacinth Jarrett was born in Mandeville, Jamaica and came to England in 1956.
-After a carer in nursing she turned to her creative side establishing her own hairdressing Business Jarrett’s Hairdressers in 1970.
+After a career in nursing she turned to her creative side establishing her own hairdressing Business Jarrett’s Hairdressers in 1970.
 During her time she established herself as an expert in Caribbean European and Asian hair and wrote a book entitled “The Black Hairdressing and Beauty Training Manual” conveying the knowledge that she had accumulated over the many years in the trade.
 In total the Business ran for 40 years before she retired to care for her husband.
-She worked at government level as an advisor on hairdressing training to ensure that black hair styling was incorporated in to the national training syllabus.
+She worked at government level as an advisor on hairdressing training to ensure that black hair styling was incorporated into the national training syllabus.
 She worked on the distant learning program in joint projects between Britain and France and also with worked the Training Board.
 She established the first a bespoke Black hairdressing training course with Birmingham City College (Handsworth) and inspired many a student to establish their own businesses.
 Her skills were soon recognised and she was invited to write a course for other countries including the Netherlands Portugal & Finlands after she established the Level 4 Foundation hairdressing syllabus with London University.
 She has been a regular member of the business delegations to the Caribbean on several occasions.
 Community Work - Hyacinth was a founder member of West Bromwich African Caribbean Resource Centre established in 1985 and has held the position of Treasurer since its inception guiding the charity through challenging times.
 Chairing the finance sub group and contributing to full board meetings.
 Awards and Achievements - Hyacinth has won several awards during her long career including the Birmingham Heroes Award, the Black Country African Caribbean Business Federation Award the Chamber of Commerce overseas Business Award and the Lifetime achievement Award from City College.
 She is featured in the Black Country Roots book chronicling the experiences of African Caribbean people in the Black County.
 She was recognised for her contributions to hairdressing by the BEX Live body celebration people of colour with a Lifetime Achievement Award.
 She is married with two children and is a grandmother and great grand mother several times over.
 More recently, Hyacinth Jarrett was a presenter and Panelist for Sandwell International Women’s Day event recounting stories of triumph over adversity alongside other inspirational women.

 Ms Sharon Fogarty - Assistant Treasurer